Skip to main content

 Voted to consider prohibiting state funds for any health care provider that performs abortions, regardless of whether public funds are utilized for that specific service (HB 677)

-Voted against allowing extreme risk protection orders/a "red flag law" (HB 106), voted against expanding background checks for firearms (HB 59), voted against banning firearms in school zones (HB 32), and voted against a 3-day waiting period for firearm purchases (HB 76).
+Voted against allowing extreme risk protection orders/a "red flag law" (HB 106 and HB 1642), voted against expanding background checks for firearms (HB 59 and HB 56), voted against banning firearms in school zones (HB 32), voted against a 3-day waiting period for firearm purchases (HB 76 and HB 56), and voted against reporting some mental health records to the federal background check system (HB 1711).

 Voting Record, 2018